apache/cordova-docs/www/docs/en/dev/guide/cli/index.md

 file, but do be aware that there may be code generated outside of `config.xml` using this value, such as Java class names.
 The default value is `HelloCordova`, but it is recommended that you select an appropriate value.

+The fourth argument `--template templatePath` allows for a template application to be used to create a project.
+All files, and folders from the template will be copied into the new project.
+Platforms, and plugins may be included in a template, but are optional.
+This argument is optional.
+The path to the template can be a local path, NPM module, or Git URL.

 ## Add Platforms